shabados/actions/README.md

 - [Publish Docker](publish-docker/): Builds and publishes the supplied context to DockerHub and GitHub packages.
 - [Publish npm](publish-npm/): Publishes the current working directory to npm and GitHub packages.
 - [Publish Github](publish-github/): Creates a GitHub release, and uploads any supplied assets to the release.
+- [Wait for Green](wait-for-green/): Waits until the status checks for a given ref have passed.

 ## Usage